Grikke Circus

 Photo: Ivan Ponomarenko, 2017

-The circus welcomed audiences until 1977, when a new circus opened at Iryna Bugrymova Square, 1 (a typical design by Solomiya Helfer).
+The Old circus hosted spectators until 1977, when the new circus at Iryna Bugrymova Square, 1 (architects S. Gelfer, V. Kasyan, 1970-1974) was fully operational.

 The New Circus.
 Photo: Ivan Ponomarenko, 2014